 3. The Two Towers

-The Fellowship has been separates and Frodo and Sam are on their own as they journey to Mount Doom.
-The others have their own troubles to overcome as Aragorn, Legolas, and Gimli seek to save Merry and Pippin.
+Frodo and Sam are now on their own as they journey to Mount Doom.
+The others in the Fellowship have their own troubles to overcome as Aragorn, Legolas, and Gimli seek to save Merry and Pippin.

 Along the way, they encounter the armies of Saruman, an ally of Sauron’s, who has created the mighty Uruk-Hai and has set them against the people of Rohan.